A home business puts you in control of where and how you work. Explore the different types of businesses you can run from home and get started today.

 While the possibilities might be endless, the business idea that you settle on will likely depend on your own interests, goals, and available resources.
 To help you pick the one that best fits your needs, this article not only includes a list of common home business ideas but also some common considerations for each one.
 Your next venture could be just around the corner.

-While these businesses technically include everything from one-person operations to companies with 500 employees, the sheer number of small businesses in the United States illustrates both the feasibility of starting your own business and the competition that can inevitably develop from such a crowded playing field.
+While these businesses technically include everything from one-person operations to companies with 500 employees, the sheer number of small businesses in the US illustrates both the feasibility of starting your own business and the competition that can inevitably develop from such a crowded playing field.

 To throw your hat into the ring, you should first decide on the type of business you will run: a home product business or a home service business.